How to get compensation for a workplace slip and fall accident

 However, Arizona claims involving slip and fall accidents at work aren’t always so cut and dried.
 A number of factors can impact your workers’ compensation benefits—including how the injury happened, when it occurred, what types of injuries you suffered (and how severe), who witnessed the incident, and if your employer has workers’ compensation insurance.
 For this reason, it benefits you to discuss your case with an experienced Arizona workers’ compensation attorney in your slip and fall case.

 At the Law Offices of Robert E. Wisniewski, we can make sure you receive full and fair compensation for your injuries.
-For over 43 years, we have provided timely, dedicated representation to thousands of severely injured workers across Arizona.
+For 45 years, we have provided timely, dedicated representation to thousands of severely injured workers across Arizona.

 Workers’ compensation is all we do, and we do it well.